imazen/imageflow-web/_includes/home.md

 **libimageflow can be used directly over [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) by any mainstream language**.
 The second component, imageflow-server, speaks HTTP – and any networked device can use it.
 A human can use it from their web browser by adding `?width=200` to the image URL (or any of 30 other commands).

 **libimageflow has ~10x the throughput of [ImageMagick](https://www.imagemagick.org), yet puts security first**.
 It is correct, fast, and has an evolvable JSON API.
-Imageflow doesn't try to be ImageMagick; it supports only the core image operations and web-safe image formats.
-This focus gives libimageflow a tiny and auditable codebase – yet still have the right features for CMS and CDN use.
+Imageflow doesn't try to be ImageMagick; it supports only the core image operations and web-safe image formats needed by most applications and websites.
+This focus allows libimageflow to have a tiny and auditable codebase.
 Unsandboxed ImageMagick is an unacceptable liability for any kind of business.

 libmageflow's stateless C ABI can work with even the most troublesome multi-tenant host languages, and [is tested daily on Linux, Mac, and Windows](https://github.com/imazen/imageflow) with [Travis](https://travis-ci.org)+[Conan](https://conan.io), and [AppVeyor](https://appveyor.com)+Conan. libmageflow uses [Conan for consuming and prouducing native packages](https://conan.io), but we will also publish precompiled binaries for those 3 platforms.
 Initial bindings will include Ruby and whichever language receives the most votes from backers by June 28th. **Pledge $5 or more and vote to prioritize your favorite language.**